-Canon 5D Mark IV versus Sony A7R
+Canon 5D Mark IV vs Sony A7R

 The Canon EOS 5D Mark IV and the Sony Alpha A7R are two digital cameras that were revealed to the public, respectively, in August 2016 and October 2013.
 The 5D Mark IV is a DSLR, while the A7R is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 30.1 megapixel, whereas the Sony provides 36.2 MP.
+The Canon has a resolution of 30.1 megapixels, whereas the Sony provides 36.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R is considerably smaller (32 percent) than the Canon 5D Mark IV.
 Moreover, the A7R is substantially lighter (48 percent) than the 5D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.